rajyraman/Dataverse-LINQPad-Driver/README.md

 You can then choose the appropriate connection method and enter the connection details.
 [Scott Durow](https://twitter.com/scottdurow) has as great video on YouTube on how to do this, which you can use to setup your Application Registration and create the Application User.
 The redirect URL in the Application registration has to be **http://localhost**

 [![Register Application User YouTube video](https://img.youtube.com/vi/Td7Bk3IXJ9s/0.jpg)](https://www.youtube.com/watch?v=Td7Bk3IXJ9s)

+If you don't want to set up a Azure AD App Registration, you can use the AppId provided by Microsoft for [development and testing purposes](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect), which is _51f81489-12ee-4a9e-aaae-a2591f45987d_.
+Choose _OAuth_ as the authentication method along with this AppId, and you would be presented with the standard OAuth login prompt and LINQPad can use the generated token from the browser.

 # Running LINQ Query